 Latest Boy Club by DNA Magazine

 Upon my arrival, Acuña, dressed in loose fisherman’s pants and a casual cotton top, greets me at the door before ushering me into a room off the main hallway.
 I take a seat on the massage table, eyeing the rows of dark brown and amber bottles lining the shelves of the wooden cabinet opposite; bottles containing the results of years of research into male skincare.
-He walks me through his range and goes on to explain the list of treatments he currently offers: a variety of facials, hair removal, massage and body scrubs.
+He walks me through his range and goes on to explain the list of treatments he currently offers: a variety of facials, waxing hair removal, injectables wrinkle reduction treatments, massage and body scrubs and vast number of non-surgical treatment for men directed by Doctor Jeremy Cumpston.
 Wanting to get the full bang for my journalistic buck, I opt for the Well-Being all over body scrub.
 This particular treatment purports to “detoxify your skin, enhance cell renewal and infuse essential nutrients into your skin”.
 Call it what you will, the hour-long treatment was nothing short of amazing.

 Once I’d risen from my near comatose state of complete relaxation, the tingling sensation that covered my entire body was a clear indication that my skin had absorbed all the nutrients promised in the advertising spiel.
 I felt refreshed, revitalised and convinced that I had just undergone the most indulgent act the exterior of my body had ever experienced.

 All in all, the treatment exceeded my expectations.
 It was soothing, sensual and, for a beauty therapy virgin such as myself, totally unique and addictive.
 Looks like it might be time to rethink my beauty routine.

 Contact The Men’s Grooming Salon direct on: 1300 856 577 or 0415 237 494.

 Latest boy club by DNA Magazine